sbt/website/src/reference/01-General-Info/90-Changes/45-Migrating-from-sbt-0.12.x.md

 out: Migrating-from-sbt-012x.html
 ---

+  [Organizing-Build]: Organizing-Build.html

 ## Migrating from sbt 0.12.x

 ### Introduction

-Before sbt 0.13 (sbt 0.9 to 0.12) it was very common to see in builds the usage of two aspects of sbt:
+Before sbt 0.13 (sbt 0.9 to 0.12) it was very common to see in builds the usage of three aspects of sbt:

 * the key dependency operators: `<<=`, `<+=`, `<++=`
 * the tuple enrichments (apply and map) for TaskKey's and SettingKey's (eg. `(foo, bar) map { (f, b) => ... }`)
+* the use of `Build` trait in `project/Build.scala`

-The release of sbt 0.13 (which was over 3 years ago!) introduced the `.value` DSL which allowed for much easier to read and write code, effectively making both aspects redudant and they were removed from the official documentation.
+The release of sbt 0.13 (which was over 3 years ago!) introduced the `.value` DSL which allowed for much easier to read and write code, effectively making the first two aspects redundant and they were removed from the official documentation.

+Similarly, sbt 0.13's introduction of multi-project `build.sbt` made the `Build` trait redundant.
+In addition, the auto plugin feature that's now standard in sbt 0.13 enabled automatic sorting of plugin settings and auto import feature, but it made `Build.scala` more difficult to maintain.

 As they will be removed in upcoming release of sbt 1.0.0 we've deprecated them in sbt 0.13.13, and here we'll help guide you to how to migrate your code.